Royal Cliff and PEACH have the Prevent and Protect Program. For more information on our precautionary measures, please click here.

-Forever thinking about the welfare of our wonderful guests and staff, Royal Cliff remains open despite the hotel closures in Pattaya City.
 It is during these very difficult times that we are ever more mindful of our guests and our staff.
 We want to do our best to look after both parties and Royal Cliff’s staff are ever more ready to take care of all travelers.
 So if you are looking for a change of scenery from working at home or need a city break, we are here for you!
-You can enjoy our newly renovated rooms and facilities at very special discounts.
+You can enjoy our newly renovated rooms, facilities and a stunning new infinity-edged pool, which is undoubtedly one of the biggest and most spectacular swimming pools in Thailand.
 With very strong precautionary measures in place, we can assure you of a safe and relaxing stay!
 We fight on to provide a secure getaway for all our guests, a safe venue for essential meetings and events and a stable reliable workplace for our staff.

 For questions or more information, please feel free to contact us on our official social media accounts or call 038 250 421 ext.
 2037.